Snake River Plain (ecoregion): Magic Valley (12i)

 The Magic Valley ecoregion, named for the irrigation canals of the Magic Valley that "magically" transformed the region in the early 1900s, is an agricultural valley underlain by alluvium, loess, and basalt flows.
-Elevation varies from 3,200 to 4,500 feet (975 to 1,372 m).
+Elevation varies from 3,200 to 4,500 ft (975 to 1,372 m).
 The aridic soils require irrigation to grow commercial crops.
 Many canals, reservoirs, and diversions supply water to the region's pastureland, cropland, and residential, commercial, and industrial developments.
 Small grains, alfalfa, sugar beets, potatoes, and beans are grown.
 Livestock and dairy farms occur; dairying is more common than in the Treasure Valley.
 Dams, irrigation diversions, pollution, and channel alteration have affected water quality, and over-watering from sprinkler-irrigated portions of the Eastern Snake River Basalt Plains has raised groundwater levels and created artificial wetlands.
 Natural vegetation is mostly sagebrush and bunchgrass, but low terraces have salt tolerant plants.
 Wyoming and basin big sagebrush, alkali sagebrush, bluebunch wheatgrass, Thurber needlegrass, squirreltail, bluegrass, needle-and-thread, Indian ricegrass, and fourwing saltbush are present.
 Population density is greater than in the rangeland-dominated regions to the east and west.
 The region covers 1700 sqmi in the Twin Falls area of southern Idaho.

 Unwooded Alkaline Foothills (12j)

 The Unwooded Alkaline Foothills ecoregion contains rolling foothills, hills, benches, alluvial fans, and scattered badlands that are characteristically underlain by sandy, alkaline lacustrine deposits.
 Perennial streams are rare.
-At an elevation of 2,100 to 2,600 feet (671 to 1,189 m), the terrain is higher and more rugged than the neighboring Treasure Valley.
+At an elevation of 2,100 to 2,600 ft (671 to 1,189 m), the terrain is higher and more rugged than the neighboring Treasure Valley.
 The region is valuable as rangeland and wildlife habitat, and land use is generally distinct from the irrigated agriculture of the valley.
 However, scattered areas near rivers with enough water to leach salts from the soil support alfalfa or sugar beet farming.
 Natural vegetation is dominated by Wyoming big sagebrush and associated grasses, such as bluebunch wheatgrass, Sandberg bluegrass, Thurber needlegrass, and Indian ricegrass.
 Today, cheatgrass and crested wheatgrass are also common.
 Salt tolerant shrubs, including black greasewood, fourwing saltbush, inland saltgrass, shadscale, seepweed, occur on alkaline outcrops.
 The region covers 1598 sqmi in western Idaho and 489 sqmi in eastern Oregon, on both sides of the Treasure Valley.